seafoam6/lets-kill-css/PITCHME.md

 No matter where we move this `JSX` block, as long as we have this style block attached, the styles will render as we expect them to.

-note: no worrying about combinations of classes, naming conventions like BEM, OOCSS, ez pz, anywhere we move this block it will render as expectd.
+note: no worrying about combinations of classes, naming conventions like BEM, OOCSS, ez pz, anywhere we move this block it will render as expected.
 ---

 # Other flavors